k8gb-io/k8gb/docs/blog/posts/k8gb-local-setup-beginners-guide.md

 <!-- more -->

-## Why the Local Setup Needs a Mental Model First
+## A Quick Look at What's Happening Under the Hood

 Before we get into the actual setup, let me explain what's actually happening.
 This context makes everything else click.